rgrove/pie.gd/README.md

 ## Overview

 I use Fly.io to run a small private Mastodon instance using the [official Mastodon Docker image](https://hub.docker.com/r/tootsuite/mastodon).
-Currently, this involves running 4 Fly.io machines divided across 3 apps:
+Currently, this involves running a number of Fly.io machines divided across four apps:

 - `pie-gd-mastodon-v2`: This app uses the same Mastodon Docker image to run different processes in two separate machines: